deletedcu/angular-demo/lectures/05-existing-codebases/recap.md

 - Promises & Observables
 - Testing
 - Service Workers

-- Angular Universal
+Each team will take 10 minutes to research a topic.

+When you have your results in one place, fork and clone [the cheatsheet repo](https://github.com/den-materials/angular-cheat-sheet) and add your changes to the README.

-Each team will take 10 minutes to open up a pull request with an explanation of its topic and relative code examples (if necessary) to the document in the shared repository.
+Push your changes up to your GitHub repo, and open up a pull request from your personal repo to the den-materials one with an explanation of its topic and relative code examples (if necessary).

 Once everyone is finished, we will go through the pull requests one by one, review them, and merge them.
-In the end, you'll have have a crowd-sourced cheat sheet that you can refer to while working on Angular applications in the future.
+In the end, you'll have a crowd-sourced cheat sheet that you can refer to while working on Angular applications in the future.